ndwarshuis/womp/README.md

 Anyone who wants to understand what they are consuming in their diet would benefit from `womp`.
-In general, this will be easiest for those who have predictable zmeal plans.
+In general, this will be easiest for those who have predictable meal plans.
 While `womp` may be used as a "meal tracker," it is designed to be and likely best leveraged as a "meal planner and calculator".

 Currently this is a command-line only application that works on Linux.
 Porting